 Then, provide a head keyword and simply review the longer search phrases that KTD suggests:

-4. Ahrefs Content ExplorerContent Explorer and you can use it to find the most shared topic in any niche.
+4. Ahrefs Content ExplorerContent Explorer and you can use it to find the most shared topic on social media in any niche.
 This is great news for those looking for new ideas for different types of content creation, making it one of the best content marketing tools in the industry.

 It works much like BuzzSumo, but I’m beginning to fancy the clean results from the Ahrefs tool.
 Follow these basic steps, to find the most shared content, so that you can model its structure and replicate its success for yourself in your own content marketing campaign: